 Then experiment with slowing the jet down, while doing the same tight figure eights.
 As the jet slows down, less banking angle is required.
 Watch out for signs of impending stall.
 Keep enough power throughout the whole figure eight, so that you can respond immediately.
 This will allow you to find out just how slow your jet can fly in your short-field landing.
 If you vary speed throughout the exercise, you will also find out how much speed the jet bleeds in a turn like this.

-You will need to adjust power at the transition power when flying slow figure eights.
+You will need to adjust power at the transition point when flying slow figure eights.
 This is exactly what you need to do in a tight-turn short-field landing.
 You will see that your jet maintains slightly higher attitude at all times, and especially at the transition point.
 Manage this carefully with the throttle.

 After this, you can just fly tight and slow circles on the landing side of the field, closer and closer to the runway.
 Try to time the circles so that your jet intercepts the runway at the right height, location and orientation.
 Then discontinue the circle by rolling to a level flight, and do a low-pass above the runway at high alpha.